LoopKit/loopdocs/docs/browser/automatic.md

     * **inactive** means stable code (no new commit within the last 60 days)
     * **disables actions** means the Build Action shows up as disabled

+!!! warning "Browser Build Disabled"
+    We do not know why, but GitHub is disabling the Build Loop Action for LoopWorkspace even though the repository is not stale.

+    * We think it is associated with running too many builds at a busy time that requested too many runners (virtual computers)
+    * The redesigned build action for v3.8.2 should alleviate this
+    * We also plan to reach out to GitHub after people have transitioned to the v3.8.2 build schedule

 ### What Manual Action is Required?

-For any repository that is stable, like the *Loop* app, you may need to take manual action to keep automatic builds flowing every month.
+For any repository that shows the build action disabled, you should enable the action and do a manual build.

-* Put a calendar reminder to check every month on the 2nd day of the month (or later)
+* Put a calendar reminder to check every month on the 15th day of the month (or later)
     * Check that *TestFlight* has a new build of the *Loop* (or other) app
     * If not, go to your repository to see if the build action is disabled
 * If necessary, enable the build action at your repository as shown in the graphic below and then launch a manual build